rachelsfba/CavTutor/README.md

 Currently, some unit tests are bundled which are aimed at the API-layer of our application.
-In the future, integration testing will focus on the user experience layer (it is difficult to do this because a separate API instance is necessary for test isolation from the UX layet).
+In the future, integration testing will focus on the user experience layer (it is difficult to do this because a separate API instance is necessary for test isolation from the UX layer).
 For now, you may only run tests by attaching to the `api` docker container, i.e.

     $ docker exec -it api bash